The latest headlines from What'sUpNewp + A look at What's Up on Tuesday

 Marine

-Tuesday: SSW wind around 12 kt.
-Partly sunny.
+Tuesday: Variable winds less than 5 kt, becoming S 6 to 11 kt in the morning.
+Patchy fog before 9 am.
 Seas 1 ft or less.

-Tuesday Night: SSW wind around 10 kt.
-There is a chance of showers, mainly after 9 pm.
+Tuesday Night: SSW wind 5 to 7 kt becoming variable and less than 5 kt after midnight.
+Patchy fog after 4 am.
 Seas 1 ft or less.

 Sun, Moon, & Tide